-College sure has changed in the past few years.
+College sure has changed in the past decade or so.
 Used to be, students had to learn to deal with the hurdles as they went along.
-Now, there are hundreds of college-related blogs — be they study tips, student blogs, professor blogs, college lifestyle or something in between — many of which can provide invaluable advice, tips, reference information and useful points of view to get you through the college experience — from finding schools to applying, success in college and even preparing for your career after graduation.
-We’ve put together a resource list of 45 college-centric blogs — divided into five categories — that we hope will be of value to readers.
+Now, there are many hundreds of college-related blogs — be they study tips, student blogs, professor blogs, college lifestyle or something in between — many of which can provide invaluable advice, tips, reference information and useful points of view to get you through the college experience — from finding schools to applying, success in college and even preparing for your career after graduation.
+We’ve put together a resource list of college-centric blogs that we hope will be of value to readers.

 Learning, Literacy, Memory, Problem Solving, Productivity, Study, Writing

 - Cal Newport’s professor blog, Study Hacks Blog: Decoding Patterns of Success, delves into not just study hacks (as per the name) but also covers productivity, research history, and other topics, as well as echo his three books for students (How to Be a High School Superstar, How to Become a Straight-A Student, and How to Win at College).
 Recent posts cover topics such as digital minimalism, questioning whether we need smartphones, and whether YouTube is valuable or a distraction.

 - ThoughtCo Homework Help blog is likely more geared to non-college students but which if used/ applied lead to good study and learning habits that can stand in good stead in college as well.
 Recent post topics include productivity tips, and bullet journaling for beginners.

 - Improve Your Learning and Memory blog is not specifically aimed at college students, but talks about learning and study techniques, health as relevant to success, etc. — so the site can be of immense value to anyone, especially students.
 Recent posts include “How Learning and Memory Relate to Free Will” and “Two New Discoveries to Explain Why Exercise Is Good for You.”